krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Requires large amount of input data and GPUs
 - __Computer Vision__ – image classification, object detection, image segmentation
 - Natural Language Processing (__NLP__) – text classification, sentiment analysis, machine translation, language generation
   - __Intent analysis:__ You could use it to analyze feedback or call center recordings.
     - Figure out using NLP, what are the m__ain issues that people are calling in about__ when they call my customer service reps?
     - Use NLP to figure out automatically whether or not people are happy or not and what the main issues are that they're facing.

 __The 'neural network' represents the 'meaning' that can be translated into many languages__.

 Types of Neural Networks:

+#### Feedforward Neural Network (FNN)

-- Convolutional Neural Networks (__CNN__):
+#### Convolutional Neural Networks (__CNN__)

 - Usually used for __image recognition__ (find features within images), machine translation
 - Used when you have __data that does not nicely align into columns__
 - __Can find features__ that are not in a specific spot
 - Instead of analyzing all pixels at once, it looks at small local patterns and builds up understanding from simple to complex.
   - For a photo of a cat, a CNN might:
     - Detect edges and textures.
     - Combine edges into shapes (ears, eyes).
     - Recognize object parts (face).
     - Classify the object as a “cat.”
 - Works like eye:
   - take source image or data
   - break is into smaller chunks called convolutions
   - assemble convolutions and look for patterns

-- Recurrent Neural Networks (__RNN__):
+#### Recurrent Neural Networks (__RNN__)

 - Used for __sequences of data__ (like __time series__, or machine translations (words) or music(notes))
 - __Output of the neuron goes back into the same neuron__ (feedback loop)
 - A sequence of words is encoded into neural network and later this neural network can be decoded into words in anothe language (translation).
 - ResNet (short for Residual Network) is type of CNN
 - As neural networks get deeper, they should perform better—but in practice, they often get worse due to: Vanishing gradient, Overfitting, Training instability
 - The 'neural network' represents the 'meaning' that can be translated into many languages.
 - __ResNet__ (Residual Network) – Deep Convolutional Neural Network (CNN) used for image recognition tasks, object detection, facial recognition
   - ResNet introduces shortcut (skip) connections that allow gradients and data to flow more easily through the network.

-- __Transformer__ Architecture:
+#### __Transformer__ Architecture

 - __RNN + self attention__ (=tention/relationship between words)
 - Each word can have many parallel 'states' or 'attentions'
 - Transformers = stop using RNN and instead use __normal neural network with attentions__
+- Structure: Uses self-attention mechanisms, no recurrence.
+- Use Case: Language understanding, translation, generative AI.
+- Example: GPT, BERT, ChatGPT.

-- Generative Adversarial Networks (__GAN__):
+#### Generative Adversarial Networks (__GAN__)

 - Used for face-swapping or aging applications, generate __synthetic data such as images, videos__ or sounds that resemble the training data.
 Helpful for data augmentation
 - Generator maps random noise to an image
 - Discriminator learns to identify real images from generate/fake images
 - Generator and Discriminator are adversarial.
 - Ends when Discriminator cannot tell the difference between fake and real image
+- Structure: Two networks — a generator and a discriminator — compete to improve each other.
+- Use Case: Generating realistic data (images, text, audio).
+- Example: Deepfake generation, art synthesis.

+#### Autoencoder

+- Structure: Encoder compresses input; decoder reconstructs it.
+- Use Case: Dimensionality reduction, denoising, anomaly detection.
+- Example: Compressing images or detecting fraudulent transactions

+#### Radial Basis Function (RBF) Network

+- Structure: Uses radial basis functions as activation functions.
+- Use Case: Function approximation, classification.
+- Example: Signal processing tasks.

-- __BERT__ (Bidirectional Encoder Representations from Transformers) – similar intent to GPT, but reads the text in two directions
+#### __BERT__ (Bidirectional Encoder Representations from Transformers)

+- similar intent to GPT, but reads the text in two directions
 - Previous Models (like GPT or traditional RNNs): Process text in a unidirectional manner, meaning they understand the context of a word from only one direction (either left-to-right or right-to-left).
 - BERT: Is bidirectional, meaning it processes the entire context of a word simultaneously from both directions (left-to-right and right-to-left).
 This allows BERT to fully capture the nuances of meaning from both sides

-- __SVM__ (Support Vector Machine) – ML algorithm for __classification and regression__
+#### __SVM__ (Support Vector Machine) – ML algorithm for __classification and regression__

-- __WaveNet__ – model to generate __raw audio waveform__, used in Speech Synthesis
+#### __WaveNet__ – model to generate __raw audio waveform__, used in Speech Synthesis

-- XGBoost (Extreme Gradient Boosting) – an implementation of gradient boosting
+#### XGBoost (Extreme Gradient Boosting) – an implementation of gradient boosting
   - It is a boosting technique that builds multiple models sequentially, with each model trying to correct the errors of the previous one.
   - XGBoost uses decision trees as the base learners.
   - Boosting is an ensemble learning technique where multiple weak learners (typically decision trees) are combined to create a strong learner
   - Gradient Boosting involves fitting new models (trees) that correct the residuals of the models before them.
 The "gradient" refers to the gradient descent optimization technique used to minimize errors, which makes the models progressively better at predicting the target.
   - The "Extreme" in XGBoost refers to the fact that it is a highly optimized, scalable, and efficient version of gradient boosting.

+#### Long Short-Term Memory (LSTM)
+  - Structure: Special types of RNNs with gates to manage long-term dependencies.
+  - Use Case: Long sequences like text or music.
+  - Example: Machine translation, speech recognition.

-- __GPT__ (Generative Pre-trained Transformer) – __generate human text__ or computer code based on input prompts. create new content or data (text,imae,voice) that resembles existing data using a model like transformer
+#### __GPT__ (Generative Pre-trained Transformer)

+  - __generate human text__ or computer code based on input prompts. create new content or data (text,imae,voice) that resembles existing data using a model like transformer
   - transformers
     - LLM
     - Diffusion (images)
     - Multi-Modal

-- __Diffusion Models__
+#### __Diffusion Models__

   - They gradually transforming noise into structured data through a process inspired by physical diffusion
   - The diffusion process in these models refers to the gradual addition of noise to data over several steps
   - Used to generate images